broadinstitute/warp/website/docs/documentation/Pipelines/Exome_Germline_Single_Sample_Pipeline/README.md

 - For help running workflows on the Google Cloud Platform or locally please view the following tutorial [(How to) Execute Workflows from the gatk-workflows Git Organization](https://gatk.broadinstitute.org/hc/en-us/articles/360035530952).
 - Please visit the [GATK Technical Documentation](https://gatk.broadinstitute.org/hc/en-us/categories/360002310591) site for further documentation on our workflows and tools.
+- You can access relevant reference and resource bundles in the [GATK Resource Bundle](https://gatk.broadinstitute.org/hc/en-us/articles/360035890811).

 ## Contact Us